Luukuton/Ryuuri-tiralab2021/documentation/testing.md

 # Testing

-All testing is done with JUnit 5 using its tags (@Tag) and parameters (@ParameterizedTest) to differentiate unit tests and different benchmarks from each other.
+All testing is done with JUnit 5 using its tags (@Tag) and parameters (@ParameterizedTest) to differentiate unit tests and benchmarks from each other.

 ## Unit tests